mitchell/sys-mgmt/README.md

-  regui, rg      restart the userspace on macOS, restart DM on Linux suspend, ss    puts the system in a suspended state lock, lk       locks the system serve, sv      serves the current direction on localhost:9292 help, h        shows this menu
+  regui, rg      restart the userspace on macOS, restart DM on Linux suspend, ss    puts the system in a suspended state lock, lk       locks the system serve, sv      serves the current directory on localhost:9292 help, h        shows this menu

 arguments: